 The ultimate in luxury, these large-sized diamond trinity hoop earrings from Cartier are a delicious treat for the uber-fashionista.
 Three intertwined hoops of pink, yellow and white gold are pavé-set entirely with fine diamonds in the classic Cartier style that pairs the highest quality with the cleanest craftsmanship.
 Includes manufacturer’s box.
 The retail price was $56,500.

-You may recall that Kate owns a matching necklace, also by Cartier?
+You may recall that Kate owns the matching necklace by Cartier?
 She first wore the piece in 2012 at a National Portrait Gallery exhibit celebrating the Olympics and Paralympics.